kalaitzi-gif/DSCI510FinalProject/README.md

-**Data Collection Procedure**
+**Step 1: Data Collection**

-Steps for the Data Collection Procedure are below:
+Procedure for Step 1: Data Collection is below:

 **STEP A: Import Libraries**